 Non-road mobile machinery will be unable to operate in London’s Ultra-Low emissions zone and other cities operating a clean air zone without being compliant to emissions regulations.
 Existing NRMM must now be retrofitted with emissions abatement technologies.

-A Clean Air Zone is an area where specific action is being taken to improve air quality.
+A Clean Air Zone is an area where a specific action is being taken to improve air quality.
 Clean Air Zones aim to address sources of pollution, including nitrogen dioxide and particulate matter, with the hope of reducing public exposure to them.

-London already has an Low Emission Zone in place, with plans to introduce an Ultra-Low Emissions Zone from April 2019.
+London already has a Low Emission Zone in place, with plans to introduce an Ultra-Low Emissions Zone from April 2019.
 There are another 5 cities that are required to introduce a Clean Air Zone by 2020.